Having Honest Conversations At Work Post-Layoff

 Yes, this is a rhetorical question.
 Yes, I had to ask it.

-Because there are plenty of liability-laden fears that people have.
-Or conversations they just don't want to have.
-They may be asking themselves, "What's the point of talking about this?
-We just need to get on with it."
+There are plenty of reasonable liability-related fears that people have.
+Or even, and these are not my favorite, conversations they just prefer not to have.
+They might be asking themselves, "What's the point of talking about this?
+We just need to move on."

-Well, in the aftermath of layoffs, silence is not golden; it’s like trying to fix a flat tire with a cheese grater.
+Well, in the aftermath of layoffs, silence is NOT golden.
 Here’s why:

-• Clarity Amidst Chaos: Layoffs stir up a tornado of rumors.
-Conversations dissipate the fog, making it clear what’s what.
+Clarity Amidst Chaos: Layoffs stir up a tornado of rumors.
+Conversations dissipate the funnel.

-• Humanizing the Issue: Behind every layoff statistic is a person with bills to pay and dreams to chase.
+Humanizing the Issue: Behind every layoff statistic is a person with bills to pay.
 Conversations remind us that we're dealing with people, not just numbers on a balance sheet.

-• Rebuilding Trust: Layoffs destroy the company's 'house'.
-Honest conversations are the first bricks in rebuilding it (i.e. trust).
+Rebuilding Trust: Layoffs can seriously damage the foundation of trust in a company.
+Honest conversations are the first bricks in rebuilding it.
 And trust me; your team can smell corporate double-speak from a mile away.
 Not addressing the elephant in the room can make employees feel like they're not important enough to be kept in the loop.

-• Mounting Anxiety: Survivors are like people in a horror movie, waiting for the next jump scare.
-Anxious anticipation can quickly become the new office 'anthem'.
+Mounting Anxiety: Anxious anticipation can quickly become the new office 'anthem'.

-HOW TO HAVE GOOD CONVERSATIONS after a layoff
+HOW TO HAVE HELPFUL CONVERSATIONS after a layoff

 THE IMPORTANCE OF LEADERSHIP ROLE MODELING

-• Set the Tone: If leaders avoid the topic or sugarcoat it, the rest of the team will follow suit.
+Set the Tone: If leaders avoid the topic or sugarcoat it, that will either 1.
+Become the expectations (building quiet resentment and fear) or 2.
+Cause conversations to erupt in a way that's helpful for no one.
 Leaders need to set the tone for open, honest discussions.

-• Show How It's Impacted You Too: be honest about what it's been like for you too!
-Making it seem like you're not impacted will make you seem either dispassionate, disingenuous, or devoid of empathy.
-As a leader, try to be open and share how you've been impacted.
-This humanizes you in the eyes of your team and creates an atmosphere of openness.
+Show How It's Impacted You, Too: Be honest about what it's been like for you, too!
+Pretending you're unaffected can make you seem dispassionate, disingenuous, or lacking empathy.
+As a leader, be open and share how you've been impacted.
+This humanizes you in your team's eyes and fosters an environment of honesty.

 FOCUS ON HONESTY

-• Transparency is Key: Remember, honesty is the best policy.
-Transparency about the company's situation, reasons for layoffs, and the way forward can calm the storm and set the sails for smoother waters.
+Transparency is Key: Transparency about the company's situation, reasons for layoffs, and the way forward is what people deserve, period.

 FOCUS ON MENTAL HEALTH at work